-Things to Note First: I also run a social enterprise called The Hysterectomy Association.
-We have a Facebook Page.
+Things to Note First: I also ran a social enterprise called The Hysterectomy Association.
+We had a Facebook Page.
 I also have a public Facebook Page for me as Linda Parkinson-Hardman the author etc …. (this isn’t the same as my very private personal profile which is for close friends and family only).
 When I comment on the Hysterectomy Association, I use my public Facebook Page to do so this is because only official announcements go out from The Hysterectomy Association.

 1. So, one of the Hysterectomy Association members spotted a comment I had made and followed the link to my personal Facebook Page.
 She very kindly liked my page.

-3. I replied to her comment and went off to see if they had a Facebook Page too, they did (hurrah) and in my reply to her I mentioned the link for my other readers too.
+3. I replied to her comment and went off to see if they had a Facebook Page too, they did (hurrah) and in my reply to her, I mentioned the link for my other readers too.

 4. I also liked their page and left a comment of my own there whilst I finished up what I was doing on Facebook.